Search

 Supermarkets Variety

 83 days.
 Lactuca sativa.
 Open Pollinated.
 Great Lakes Mesa 659 Lettuce.
 The plant produces high yields of large crisphead lettuce.
-It is stronger, larger, and more uniform than other Great Lakes varieties.
+It is stronger, larger, and more uniform than other varieties of Great Lakes.
 One of the most widely planted of all the Great Lake types by commercial growers.
 This is the type you find in your grocery stores.
 Very flavorful.
-The crisp leaves are perfect for sandwiches, salads, and garnishes.
+The crisp leaves are perfect for sandwiches, salads, and garnish.
 Perfect for fall planting as it is resistant to cold damage.
 Does well in the South and Southwest regions.
 Resistant to sunburn.
 Very slow to bolt.
 Cold Tolerant.
 Heat Tolerant.
-Excellent choice for home gardens, market growers, and open field production.
+An excellent choice for home gardens, market growers, and open-field production.
 United States Department of Agriculture, PI 536733.
+A variety from the USA.
 Disease Resistant: TB, TMV.

 Germination: 85%